 - User status sets online / offline status.

 - Calling devices include office phones, mobiles, and SIP

 - Audio source options provide advanced settings for the softphone.
 These are the settings just above calling device.

 - Call recording settings

 Both types of phone numbers – verified and provisioned are managed together in the Fastcall Settings tab > Admin Settings > Phone Numbers > Manage Phone Numbers (you can also navigate from the menu icon in the widget).

 - VERIFIED: Verified Numbers are numbers that you own and want to use as caller ID.
 These numbers will need to be verified as caller ID with Twilio.

 - PROVISIONED: Provisioned numbers can be assigned as caller ID for usage by a group, or a user.
 These number must be setup in Fastcall to route your inbound calls.

-We have a feature we called BeLocal, that matches the caller ID by area code.
+BeLocal matches the caller ID by the exact area code.

 With BeLocal, multiple local numbers are provisioned to use as caller ID.
 BeLocal matches the exact area code of the phone number on the Salesforce record.
 If a match is not found, the default caller ID is used.
 Inbound calls to BeLocal numbers are routed using the Fastcall ACD.